 - Preferably, candidates may not have worked at the CRG for more than 6 months before the call deadline.

-- Candidates must register in order to use the online application system.
+- Candidates must register to use the online application system.

-- The online application form requests all of the necessary information for the initial stages of the selection process (General information, Education, Coursework, Honours, scholarships, prizes and awards, research experience, scientific interests and reference letters.)
+- Supporting Documents: The online application form requests all of the necessary information for the initial stages of the selection process (General information, Education, Coursework, Honours, scholarships, prizes and awards, research experience, scientific interests, and reference letters.)

 - Applicants should select a minimum of 2 labs and a maximum of 5 in which they would like to work.

-- Two reference letters will be automatically requested to the referees proposed by the candidate through the online system.
+- Two reference letters will be automatically requested from the referees proposed by the candidate through the online system.

 - Candidates must ensure that all information is included before the deadline, including the reference letters.
 Incomplete proposals will not be considered.